Is Codowave Cheaper Than Devin?

 Which Is Cheaper Per Merged PR?

-This is the metric that actually matters.
-Codowave's rough benchmarks on typical repos:
+This is the metric that actually matters, and it depends on volume:

-At $2-4 per merged PR for work that would have cost $75-150 in developer time, both tools are dramatically ROI-positive.
-The cost difference between Codowave and Devin at comparable usage is not the decision-making factor.
+At a few dollars per merged PR for work that would cost $75–150 in developer time, both tools are ROI-positive.
+The difference that survives a budget review is that one bill is bounded and one isn't.

 When Devin Is Worth Paying For